Advertisement

 Introduction:

 Sundraval (from Gothic: Sundrawald, meaning "separated territory") is a drawless game for two players: White and Black.
 It is played on the intersections (points) of an initially empty hexagonal board.
-The recommended board size is 9 points per side, but smaller boards can be used for shorter games.
+The recommended size is 9 points per side, but it can be played on a 11–sized board for longer games or a 7–sized board for shorter games.
 Each player has access to a sufficient supply of stones of their own color.

 Definitions: